tnuatiming/tnuatiming.github.io/static/manual/epic_readme.txt

 on prologue stage, make sure to have "prologue" in race name as it active the position arrow display (not needed in other stages)

-before start of stage, make sure to update "Group" - ("ubsld"). make sure 'MaximumStageTime' set correctly, as it auto finish the day stage.
+before start of stage, make sure to update "Group" - ("ubsild"). make sure 'MaximumStageTime' set correctly, as it auto finish the day stage.

 elite_epic_remote.js - the js to put on the remote server, reads JSON j1.txt. needs to enable in elite_epic.js which run as in between.